motey/matrix-translate-bot/README.md

 You still need to invite the bot manualy into the room(s).
 After that the bot will try to detect the language of every message (based on the enabled languages in `plugin_config.auto_translate`) and will translate it to every other language configured in `plugin_config.auto_translate`

+## ToDo/Planned

+* Enable auto-translate for a room via command